 Pro Tip: When you book a spa appointment, you have access to all of the aforementioned amenities plus a steam room, so bring your swimsuit and plan to stay a while before or after your massage.
 Also, don’t forget that the spa services are not included in the all-inclusive package, so you’ll need to bring a credit card (and cash if you plan to tip) to your appointment.

 Gym Offers Cardio, Weights For Your Vacation Fitness Regimen

 The gym is also outfitted with weight and strength-training machines, ellipticals, a bench, and free weights.
 There are fresh towels, ice-cold Gatorade, and a small assortment of fruit.
-It is open from 6 a.m. to 8 p.m. daily, so you can get your fitness on while on vacation.
+During our stay, the gym was open from 6 a.m. to 8 p.m. daily.
+Certainly, you can get your fitness on while on vacation at Dreams Las Mareas.

 Pro Tip: If you are like me, you need your jams in the gym.
-Many music streaming services won’t work in Costa Rica, and for some reason even the music I’ve paid for and downloaded via iTunes to my iPhone would not play when I was in the gym.
+Many music streaming services won’t work in Costa Rica.
 One way around this is using a VPN so your ISP location isn’t identified as Costa Rica.
-Since I wasn’t prepared for this issue, I was left in a pinch during my workout.
-Luckily I realized I could play music videos on my YouTube app.

 ‘Rendezvous’ For Cocktails And Salsa To Your Heart’s ‘Desires’

 Each night at Dreams Las Mareas provides opportunities to drink, dance, and be entertained.